dani0102/WatchList/watchlist/README.md

 | :---: |:---:| :---:|
 | [![Daniela Simões](https://avatars1.githubusercontent.com/u/4284691?v=3&s=200)](https://github.com/test0102test)    | [![Belinda Stifani](https://avatars1.githubusercontent.com/u/4284691?v=3&s=200)](https://github.com/bemary) | [![Belinda Schühle](https://avatars1.githubusercontent.com/u/4284691?v=3&s=200)](https://github.com/Lingelingeling)  |
 | <a href="https://github.com/test0102test" target="_blank">`https://github.com/test0102test`</a> | <a href="https://github.com/bemary" target="_blank">`https://github.com/bemary`</a> | <a href="https://github.com/Lingelingeling" target="_blank">`https://github.com/Lingelingeling`</a> |

-## Reflexions

-### Overall

-Overall, we had many problems with this project.
-We started it as a web application but went for a JavaFX GUI in the end.
-This already caused us some big problems in connecting front- and backend. <br>
-The projects start was almost completely without any issues.
-We worked on the entities in an MVC-Pattern, which worked just fine.
-Also testing the functions using postman, revealed no issues.

-None of us have used JavaFX so far, which made it a little more difficult but also more interesting to work with.
-We learned a lot new things. <br>
-All of us can say, that we have some basic knowledge in working with JavaFX and SceneBuilder now.

-Also, this was the first time despite our intercompany course, where we worked with PostgreSQL.
-It's not too different from MySQL but it was still something new we could all learn and profit from.

-#### Daniela Simões

-> TODO

-#### Belinda Stifani

-> TODO

-#### Belinda Schühle

-My biggest problem was probably JavaFX.
-Like all of us, I have never worked with this before.
-In the company we used to work on an older project with Java Swing, so it had some similarities but it's still not quite the same. <br>
-I have also spent a lot of time with the JUnit Tests.
-We worked with then before but that was a while ago, so I was a little rusty in it.
-In the end I have really learned a lot in this project and I could also refresh some of my forgotten knowledge.